 The Ministry, OFA and OPG are working through the specific mechanisms, timelines and share features.

 It is anticipated that the initial equity injection would take place as early as June 2017.
-To facilitate these ongoing equity injections, the Ministry of Energy is seeking approval of the creation of an operating asset in [Vote xx].
+To facilitate these ongoing equity injections, the Ministry of Energy, through the PRRT process received approvalfor the creation of an operating asset ”OPG Share Purchase” in vote 2905 - 5.
+This approval is pending passage of the proposed legislation.

-The Ministry of Energy is seeking approval for an expenditure increase of $1.1billion in 2017-18 within [Vote xx Item xx], which is based on the latest estimates by IESO, and accounts for a couple unknowns.
+Through PRRT, the Ministry of Energy received approval for an expenditure increase of $1.1billion in 2017-18 within Vote 2905-5, which is based on the latest estimates by IESO, and provides flexibility to account for forecasting uncertainty.

-Total debt requirement is forecasted to be $2.5 billion including interest from May 1, 2017 to April 30, 2018.
-To account for the Province’s March 31 year-end this represents $2.3 billion in 2017/18 fiscal year.

-Up to 49% of this is currently anticipated to be financed with equity injections from the Province, which would represent an up to $1.1Billion investment by the Ministry of Energy for the 2017/18 fiscal year:

-The OEB has only allocated 50% of the benefit in its calculation of Regulated Price Plan (RPP) rates for May 1.
-This will reduce financing requirements until the legislation is passed.
-Note: This temporary reduction is anticipated to reduce equity injections by up to ~$200 million.
-Thereafter, it is not known with certainty how the OEB will reassess the RPP.

-OPG plans to borrow a small portion of the 49% from the market.
-This amount has not yet been finalized, but could represent up to 5% of the total financing requirement.
-This could reduce equity injections by up to ~$115 million relative to the $1.1billion forecast for 2017-18.

-Given uncertainties relating both of these points, the Ministry of Energy is recommending maintaining the request for $1.1billion.
-This will provide a buffer against variability.

 OPG will provide a two year forecast of its equity requirements to the Ministry on annual basis, as part of OPG’s business plan process.
 Note: While included in the business plan, equity requirements will not form part of the Ministry of Energy’s concurrence process.